MRC-Epid-it24/intake24/docs/admin/images/as-served-sets.md

 # As served sets

-As served sets form groups of images to be offered to respondent by selected portion size methods.
+`As served set` forms a group of images to be used by selected portion size methods.

 ## Detail